luiigengo/mvc/README.md

 # mvc
-Backend with express and node to train good practices on MVC and Routing
+Backend with express and node to train good practices on MVC, Routing, SQLITE, and Knex.